Short Answers of drama Merchant of Venice by Shakespeare

 Oedipus Rex by Sophocles

-Jew of Malta by Christopher Marlow
+Jew of Malta by Christopher Marlowe

 and answered these questions as under.